linked-art/linked.art/docs/api/rels/1/index.md

   * [agentMemberOfSet](agentMemberOfSet): Return people or groups which are members of the set.
   * [conceptInfluencedBySet](conceptInfluencedBySet): Return concepts which were influenced by the set.
   * [conceptMemberOfSet](conceptMemberOfSet): Return concepts which are members of the set.
-  * [entityMemberOfSet](entityMemberOfSet): Return any entity which is a member of the set.
+  * [entityMemberOfSet](entityMemberOfSet): Return entities which are members of the set.
   * [objectMemberOfSet](objectMemberOfSet): Return objects which are members of the set.
   * [placeMemberOfSet](placeMemberOfSet): Return places which are members of the set.
   * [setMemberOfSet](setMemberOfSet): Return the sets which are members of the set.